Qolab mission is to build high quality qubits by leveraging the most advanced semiconductor manufacturing processes.

 Venture Round in 2024

-VVDN Technologies is a product engineering and manufacturing company that specializes in designing and producing end-to-end products across various technology sectors, including 5G, data centers, vision, networking, Wi-Fi, IoT, defense, and cloud applications.
-Headquartered in Gurgaon, India, with a North American office in San Jose, California, VVDN serves a global clientele across regions such as the U.S., Canada, Europe, India, Vietnam, Korea, and Japan.
-The company operates with a robust workforce, comprising over 2,500 engineers and more than 3,000 manufacturing staff.
-VVDN maintains nine advanced Product Engineering Centers in India, equipped for comprehensive hardware and software design and testing.
-Its manufacturing facilities in Manesar, Gurgaon, include state-of-the-art SMT, molding, tooling, assembly, and certification labs, ensuring compliance for a range of products from enterprise to automotive-grade.
-VVDN's offerings encompass product engineering services and original design manufacturer (ODM) services, providing clients with the necessary ecosystem for technology development and innovation.
+VVDN Technologies is a product engineering and manufacturing company that specializes in designing and producing end-to-end products across various technology sectors, including 5G, data centers, IoT, and defense.
+Headquartered in Gurgaon, India, with an additional office in San Jose, California, VVDN caters to a diverse global clientele spanning regions such as North America, Europe, and Asia.
+The company offers a comprehensive range of services, including product engineering and original design manufacturer (ODM) services, supported by a workforce of over 5,500 employees, comprising more than 2,500 engineers and 3,000 manufacturing staff.
+VVDN operates nine advanced Product Engineering Centers in India, equipped to handle complete hardware and software development, alongside state-of-the-art manufacturing facilities in Manesar, Gurgaon.
+These facilities include specialized factories for surface mount technology, molding, product assembly, and certification labs, enabling VVDN to deliver enterprise, consumer, industrial, and automotive-grade products while adhering to high compliance standards.

 Lightspeed Photonics